FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/configuration.md

 });
 ```

-**NOTE**
+> Note
+>

-To prevent Web Components from missing a FACT-Finder response before they are loaded, dispatching of results to subscribers is cached and deferred until all components are ready to receive the response.
+> To prevent Web Components from missing a FACT-Finder response before they are loaded, dispatching of results to subscribers is cached and deferred until all components are ready to receive the response.
-As soon as FACT-Finder Web Components have finished loading, `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
+> As soon as FACT-Finder Web Components have finished loading, `ff-communication` calls `factfinder.communication.ResultDispatcher.startDispatching()`.
-If `ff-communication` is not used, `factfinder.communication.ResultDispatcher.startDispatching()` must be called manually in JavaScript.
+> If `ff-communication` is not used, `factfinder.communication.ResultDispatcher.startDispatching()` must be called manually in JavaScript.

 Although the entire configuration can be done using JavaScript, we discourage direct use of custom JavaScript to do so and strongly recommend configuring everything through FACT-Finder Web Components.